succinctlabs/sp1/helper/README.md

 # sp1-helper
 Lightweight crate used to build SP1 programs.
 Also used by `sp1-cli`.

-Exposes `build_program`, which builds an SP1 program in the local environment To configure the build with additional arguments, use `build_program_with_args`.
+Exposes `build_program`, which builds an SP1 program in the local environment.
+To configure the build with additional arguments, use `build_program_with_args`.

 ## Usage